 That said, film school isn’t a surefire pathway to success.
 Four years of undergraduate training is not the only way to become a successful director.
 You can use what’s available to you (like your smartphone and basic editing software) to teach yourself the ropes and fine tune your creative voice—but to do so requires a self-starter attitude and a true drive to be self-taught.
 Vladan Nikolic, filmmaker and media-studies professor at New School University, suggests shooting something every day.
 “Not everything has to be a finished film, not everything has to be good,” he says, “but that’s how you train your eye and advance your craft.”
 Practice makes perfect, after all.

-In order to work behind the camera as a director, it can be hugely beneficial to have some experience in front of the camera first.
+While not required, it can be hugely beneficial to have some experience in front of the camera before working as a director.
 “One of the first things they recommend to new directors at the Directors Guild of America is to take an acting class,” writes actor-turned-director Shawn Hatosy.
 “We actors speak our own language.
 To me, performance comes first and everything fills in around that.
 It’s what draws me in as a viewer.
 If the performance is horrendous, but the lighting is perfect and the camera angle is tight, I don’t care; I’m changing the channel.
 My strength as a director comes from the actor’s performance.
 Here, performance is king.”

 In recent years, there’s been a growing trend of actors in popular TV series taking a turn behind the camera as director for one or more episodes.
 Jon Hamm and John Slattery directed episodes of “Mad Men,” Ellen Pompeo directed episodes of “Grey’s Anatomy,” and America Ferrera has directed several episodes of her hit comedy, “Superstore,” just to name a few.